christianheuchert/lessthan30_frontend/README.md

 - Poems do not have an Author associated with them!
 - Originally I wanted the list of 30 words to be the same for the entire day for all user but did not complete this goal.
 - I also wanted poems to only be editable on the day they were created.
 This would ensure all users poems revolved around the same set of words.
 - Drag and Drop to rearrange the words.
 Words have an x and y coordniate but I did not have the time to implement this.
+Currently, the words cannot be arranged to have a certain number of words on a given line.